 St Bartholomew’s Church is a Roman Catholic pilgrimage church that sits in a picture-perfect setting on the edge of Königssee.
 The church stands out because of its beautiful baroque architecture, with its red onion domes roof and the rugged Alps providing a stunning backdrop.
 This is the one of two stops the electric boat brings visitors to.

 The last stop the electric boat makes across Königssee is Salent.
-From there you walk a short distance until you come upon one of the most stunning views ever – Obersee (translated as Upper Sea).
+From the boat launch, walk a short distance until you come upon one of the most stunning views ever – Obersee, or Upper Sea.
 It is a smaller, but equally pristine lake.

-Stay right here at this site, or hike to Röthbach Falls, Germany’s highest waterfall.
-The trail itself is just under 10 kilometers (or six miles), you’ll need to allow for 3-4 hours for this medium difficulty trail.
+You can admire this calm lake with its mirror-reflection or hike to Röthbach Falls, Germany’s highest waterfall.
+The trail itself is just under 10 kilometers (or six miles).
+You’ll need to allow for 3 to 4 hours for this medium difficulty trail.

-A drive along the Rossfeld Panoramastrasse is a definite highlight of any tour of Berchtesgaden.
+A drive along the Rossfeld Panoramastrasse is a must highlight of any tour of Berchtesgaden.
 The serpentine road hugs the surrounding alpine cliffs and offers the most incredible views.

 This road is available by toll only, but it is worth it, as it allows visitors to get out of their vehicles safely and take in the unbelievable views.

-The Kehlsteinhaus (translated as Eagle’s Nest) is a small building on top of Mount Kehlstein at 1,834 meters (or 6,017 feet) provides fantastic panoramic views.
-The historic building was completed in 1938 as a retreat for Hitler and party officials for government and social gatherings.
+The Kehlsteinhaus, or Eagles Nest, is a small building on top of Mount Kehlstein at 1,834 m (or 6,017 f) providing an incredible panoramic view.
+The historic building was completed in 1938 as a retreat for Hitler and third reich party officials for government and social gatherings.
 Although it represents such a dark period in our history, the Bavaria State entrusted it into a foundation in 1960.
 It now operates as a restaurant and viewing platform where on a clear day you can see up to 200 kilometers (or 125 miles).
 Interested in joining a tour, click here.